 Causes and Risk Factors of Iron-Deficiency Anemia

 - Blood loss.
-This can be due to heavy menstrual periods, ulcers, injuries, surgery, or bleeding disorders.
+It is probably due to heavy periods during menstruation, ulcers, injuries, surgery, or other bleeding disorders.

 - Poor diet.
 Eating foods that are low in iron or not absorbing enough iron from your food can lead to iron deficiency.
 Some foods that are rich in iron include meat, poultry, fish, eggs, beans, nuts, and leafy green vegetables.